Monday, 25 May 2026

 Promotion was won in their first season in new surroundings, with the club reaching the second round of the FA Cup on several occasions.
 In 1960-61, Sutton United were defeated in round one before Northampton Town proved too strong.
 1961-62 saw Watford win at Brooklands Stadium after a victory over Walthamstow Avenue.

-First round defeats followed against Enfield, Luton Town, and Wimbledon, the last of which came after the 1966-67 Southern League title being won.
-It was around this time that the club entered the ballot hoping to be elected to the Football League, which proved unsuccessful.
+First round defeats followed against Enfield, Luton Town, and Wimbledon, the last of which came after the 1966-67 Southern League title was won.
+It was around this time that the club entered the ballot, hoping to be elected to the Football League, which proved unsuccessful.

 Brooklands in the 60s

 1970-71 saw Gillingham leave Brooklands with a win in the second round of the FA Cup before Boro were relegated from the Premier Division to Division One of the Southern League in 1974-75.
-The club had invested heavily in their home ground in the hope of making the step up, ending up in financial difficulties through it.
+The club had invested heavily in their home ground in the hope of making the step up, but ended up in financial difficulties because of it.

 Brooklands was sold in 1975, with the club remaining there for another two years.
 With no new ground being started, Romford shared venues before resigning from the league in the summer of 1978, as the club closed down.